lijie-hu/lijie-hu.github.io/_pages/about.md

 ## Openings

 <b style="color: #C00000">I will be joining the <a href="https://mbzuai.ac.ae/research-department/machine-learning-department/">Machine Learning Department</a> at <a href="https://mbzuai.ac.ae/">MBZUAI</a> as a Tenure-track Assistant Professor in August 2025.</b> I am seeking several highly motivated PhD students/Postdocs/RAs/Visiting PhD students.
 PhD positions begin in Fall 2025 or Fall 2026.
 Postdocs/RAs/Visiting PhD students can start anytime.
-If you are interested in working with me, please email your CV, academic transcript, and a brief outline of your research plan.
+If you are interested in working with me, please email your CV, academic transcript, and a brief outline of your research plan. <b> We welcome Ph.D. students committed to long-term, in-depth research.
+Prior publications are not required. </b>

 <hr />